Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Point-defect concentrations in SrTiO3

 Expressions for electron and hole concentrations follow the standard Maxwell–Boltzmann form $c_\mathrm{def} = c^\mathrm{b}_\mathrm{def} \exp\left(z_\mathrm{def} e \phi(y) / k_\mathrm{B}T\right)$.\cite{Usler.2024}

-The spatial variation in the concentration of the associates does not enter the Poisson equation, since the species are neutral.
-The variation is required, however, to calculate local strontium diffusivity according to eqn \eqref{eq:diffusivity_sum}.
-The expression for the associates reads
+The spatial variation in the associate concentration does not enter the Poisson equation, since these species are neutral.
+An expression is required, however, to calculate local strontium diffusivity according to eqn \eqref{eq:diffusivity_sum}.
+It reads

-Defect concentrations as a function of distance from the grain boundary core are illustrated in Fig.~\ref{fig:concentration_along_SCL_and_GB_v3_and_v4} for given $T$ and $a_{\ch{O2}}$ and different $\Delta S_\mathrm{a}$.
-Oxygen vacancies are depleted, acceptor-dopant cations and isolated strontium vacancies are accumulated in the space-charge layer.
-Since the acceptor-dopants have a significantly higher concentration than isolated strontium vacancies in the space-charge layer, it is their behaviour that governs the extent of the space-charge layer and the degree to which charged mobile defects are accumulated or depleted.
-The concentration of associates shows no significant change close to the space-charge layer, due to its neutral charge and the depletion of oxygen vacancies, needed to form associates.
+The calculated electric potential and defect concentrations across a grain boundary at $T = \qty{1100}{\kelvin}$ are plotted in Fig.~\ref{fig:concentration_along_SCL_and_GB_v3_and_v4} for different $\Delta S_\mathrm{a}$.
+In the space-charge layers, oxygen vacancies and electron holes are depleted; and acceptor-dopant cations, isolated strontium vacancies and electrons are accumulated.
+The concentration of associates shows no significant change within the space-charge layers: such defects are charge neutral; also, the depletion of oxygen vacancies and the accumulation of strontium vacancies fixes through $K_\mathrm{a}$ [eqn~\eqref{eq:associate_formation_equilibrium}] the associate concentration.
+Since the concentration of acceptor dopants is significantly higher than that of isolated strontium vacancies in the space-charge layer, it is their behaviour that governs the extent of the space-charge layer and the degree to which charged mobile defects are accumulated or depleted.
+Since [\ch{Acc^'}] is the same for all three cases shown in Fig.~\ref{fig:concentration_along_SCL_and_GB_v3_and_v4}, the electric potential profile across the boundary is the same, too.